Download a FREE E-Book with 20 Easy Weeknight Dinners

 Why You’ll Love This Recipe

-• Great for a small group – If you’re hosting for dinner, this is a great recipe to make.
+• Great for a small group – If you’re hosting a dinner party, this is a great recipe to make.
 It’s easy but feeds the whole family with an easy cooking process that does not require too much effort.
+This is a dish that feels fancy without being difficult!

 • Whole chicken – take note of what size chicken you have because it will impact the amount of time needed to cook

-• Salted butter – I use salted butter to coat underneath the skin of the chicken for the perfect crispy skin
+• Salted butter – I use salted butter to coat underneath the skin of the chicken for the perfect crispy skin.
+You can use unsalted butter if you are cutting back on sodium.

-Brush 1 tbsp of olive oil over the top of the chicken skin.
-Season with salt and pepper (Image 2).
-Place the entire chicken in the five quart dutch oven on top of the vegetables, chicken breast side facing up (Image 3).
-Place lid on the dutch oven.
+Step 3: Place the entire chicken in the five quart dutch oven on top of the vegetables, chicken breast side facing up.
+Cover the pot with a lid and place in the preheated oven.

 a three quarter view photo of sliced chicken on a white plate with potatoes and carrots